DataWraith/notelog/README.md

 ### Notes Directory

+> [!IMPORTANT]
-NOTE: You will need to create the notes directory yourself before using Notelog.
+> You will need to create the notes directory yourself before using Notelog.

 By default, notes are stored in `~/NoteLog`.
 You can specify a different directory using the `-d` or `--notes-dir` option, or by setting the `NOTELOG_DIR` environment variable.